Itinerant groups in Europe: Romani

-The best known itinerant community are the Romani people (also Romany, Romanies Tzigani, Rromani, and variants).
+The best known traditionally itinerant community in Europe are the Romani people (also Romany, Romanies Tzigani, Rromani, and variants), though today most are not itinerant.

 The Romani have Indo-Aryan roots and heritage and first entered Europe from South Asia via the Middle East around a thousand years ago.
 They spread further through Europe during the 15th and 16th centuries, separating into various subgroups in the process.

-They speak Romani, an Indo-Aryan language.
+They traditionally speak Romani, an Indo-Aryan language.

+Though most Romanis are settled, a minority amongst the following groups in Northern Europe maintain a travelling lifestyle: